-It’s been almost a decade, and I can still remember my excitement as my dad and I made our way to Monaco on a day trip from Nice.
+It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 We were so excited to see this famous little country, and it certainly was a memorable day trip.